 Next, the fluorescence profile was analysed around abscesses found in the infected embryos previously analysed in section 5.2.1.1.
 Not all imaged embryos contained abscesses.
 First, the abscesses observed 24 hours post infection in embryos infected with SH1000 were analysed (Figure 5.7).
 Small clusters of mCherry expression which did not seem to be individually infected cells were also considered for analysis as they may correspond to early abscess development (Figure 5.7A).
 Two embryos exhibited large abscesses that resulted in tissue damage (Figure 5.7F and G), making it difficult to evaluate the size of the abscess by fluorescence intensity measurement as part of the bacterial load may have been released following skin damage.
 Thus, bacterial abscesses associated with tissue damage were considered to be large abscesses although fluorescence intensities did not necessarily confirm it.
+On fluorescence intensity plots, abscesses appeared as sharp, localised peaks of mCherry expression (Figure 5.8).
+The background level of mCherry expression was around a grey value of 5.
+Noteworthy, not all abscesses were associated with overlapping or nearby GFP expression.
+For instance, a particularly bright medium-sized abscess had no associated GFP expression at all (Figure 5.8D).
+In other cases, dimmer abscesses were overlapping with or next to peaks of GFP expression (Figure 5.8B and E).
+The embryos with terminal abscesses exhibited large areas of GFP expression (Figure 5.8F and G).
+At 44 hours post infection, in embryos infected with SH1000, most encountered abscesses were more developed than those found at 24 hours post-infection (Figure 5.9).
+One infected embryo had a developing abscess (Figure 5.9A) while most other infected embryos with abscesses exhibited signs of tissue damage (Figure 5.9C and E-G).
+The fluorescence intensity plots showed that the developing abscess did not have any GFP expression associated to it (Figure 5.10A).
+In contrast, all the other embryos, which had much larger abscesses, exhibited regions of high GFP intensity surrounding infected tissues (Figure 5.10B-G).

+Finally, fluorescence profiles of abscesses in zebrafish embryos infected with sagB were analysed.
+Most abscesses formed by sagB were observed after 44 hours (Figure 5.11).
+This was consistent with the fact that the mutant is attenuated and that the infection was performed in 2 days old embryos, which are more resilient to infection by S. aureus.
+Only two embryos infected with sagB had developed a large abscess during the experiments, one of which had signs of tissue damage (Figure 5.11D).